What are Baby Car Seat Groups?

 • Bulky clothing under harnesses – Coats or padded jackets can compress in a crash, loosening the straps.

-That means you don’t have to buy a new seat at every stage ; instead, you can simply adjust the headrest, recline, and harness settings as your child grows.
+The best car seat in India is the Loopie Lap Car Seat, which is designed to evolve alongside your child, seamlessly covering Groups 0+, 1, 2, and 3.
+That means you don’t have to buy a new seat at every stage; instead, you can simply adjust the headrest, recline, and harness settings as your child grows.
 It’s a combination of safety, comfort, and convenience, everything modern parents look for.

 Safety That Grows With Your Child